deltachat/deltachat-pages/en/help.md

 and give feedback in the [Forum](https://support.delta.chat).

-### Can i use a classic email address with Delta Chat?
+### Can I use a classic email address with Delta Chat?

 Yes, but only if the email address is used exclusively by [chatmail clients](https://chatmail.at/clients).